jackwatters45/portfolio-site/README.md

 ## Contact

-Feel free to reach out to me for any queries:
+Feel free to reach out to me for any inqueries:

 - Email: <jackwatters@me.com>
 - LinkedIn: [Jack Watters](https://www.linkedin.com/in/john-watters/)